UnconditionedLife/smum/README.md

 # SMUM-Checkin
-Checkin web app (SPA) for Santa Maria Urban Ministries in San Jose California.
+A cloud hosted checkin application (SPA) for Santa Maria Urban Ministries in San Jose, California.

-The app is used at the front desk for intake of clients.
-The services provided to low-income families & homeless individuals include:
+The application is used at the intake desk to service client needs.
+It helps manage the services provided to low-income families & homeless individuals in the downtown community.
+These are some of the services managed by SMUM-Checkin:

 <ol>
   <li>Food Pantry